 - 3.1.1 Hybrid III test dummies should be used for the front seat driver and passenger positions.
-They should conform to U.S. Department of transportation, Code of Federal Regulations Part 572 Subpart E and ECE Regulation No. 94, except for modifications and additions stated later See Section 3.3. - 3.1.2 A Q11⁄2 child dummy, in a suitable Child Restraint System (CRS) (see Section 7.6), shall be used in the rear passenger side seating position. - 3.1.3 A Q3 child dummy, in a suitable CRS (see Section 7.6), shall be used in the rear driver's side seating position.
+They should conform to U.S. Department of transportation, Code of Federal Regulations Part 572 Subpart E and ECE Regulation No. 94, except for modifications and additions stated later See Section 3.3. - 3.1.2 A TNO/Ogle P11⁄2 child dummy, in a suitable Child Restraint System (CRS) (see Section 7.6), should be used in the rear passenger side seating position (or the rear centre seating position if the vehicle manufacturer prefers). - 3.1.3 A TNO P3 child dummy, in a suitable CRS (see Section 7.6), should be used in the rear driver's side seating position (or the rear centre seating position if the vehicle manufacturer prefers). - 3.1.4 If either child dummy is placed in the rear centre seating position the other dummy must be placed on the struck side of the vehicle.